syzwina/quartz/content/notes/books/Something Dark and Holy.md

 Author: Emily A. Duncan

 This is one of my favouite series of all time.
 My favourite character, Malachiasz Czechowicz is from this series.
 I still do think about him sometimes.
 He's a very interesting character.
-Knowingly evil, purely evil but, the I don't feel hatred towards him.
+Knowingly evil, purely evil but, I don't feel hatred towards him.
 His backstory makes it understandable, to me, for him to be that way.
 I have a tendency to adore villains in stories, especially when I feel like they are misunderstood.

 It's funny how, the way I came across this series is so coincidental.
 I went shopping with my dad one time, and the shop were selling out books, for RM5.
 That is, VERY cheap!
 And I bought Blessed Monsters.
 Not knowing that it was the 3rd book of the trilogy.
 Imagine the feeling of finding out a book you just bought is a part of a trilogy, and it's the LAST book of the trilogy at that.
 Welp, I(well not me, my parents) ended up spending more than RM5 for the other 2 books xD.
 But it's a book that really got me hooked.
 So, 100% worth it!